 We accomplish our mission through an integrated program of research and scholarship, teaching and learning, campus and public service, and professional practice.

 The goals for the Landscape Architecture academic program are to:

 - Heighten students’ awareness and sensitivity to the world in which we live, and respect for the natural world as well as people and their needs.

 - Develop students’ ability to integrate aesthetic, artistic, scientific, cultural, institutional, social, ecological, and technological dimensions in the design, planning, and/or management of landscapes.

 - Develop students’ ability to find and evaluate information and to work as a member of a productive, collaborative group.

 We prepare students to enter the profession and become licensed landscape architects through our undergraduate professional degree program, the BSLA.
 For students interested in planning, cultural resource conservation or restoration ecology, we offer an alternative landscape studies undergraduate degree, the BS.
-Our graduate program has a research-based or an evidence-based master’s degree through a Master's of Science, of which you can choose to specialize in Restoration Ecology or in Community and Urban Landscape Design.
+Our MSLA graduate program is a research-based or a project-based master’s degree, of which students can choose to specialize in Restoration Ecology or in Community-Focused Design.

 Every spring our Landscape Architecture program organizes a career fair for our undergraduates.
 Landscape architecture firms and many of our alumni come from all over to participate in the career fair to give our undergraduates a chance to have an interview with them and to display their work with potential employers.
 Many of our students are able to obtain internships for the summer from the career fair.
 Internships and permanent positions are posted outside of the Studio (Rm 25) all year long.
 The Department of Planning and Landscape Architecture also has an active job board that is updated constantly, so be sure to check the job board often!